efettf/dotfiles/.github/README.md

 - **Minimal configuration**: everything is easy to understand and manage, doesn't use any special shorthand and frameworks to keep it simple.
 - **Excellent documentation**: most of options are explained right there in the configuration in comments, so you don't have to look everything up.
-- **Fully open source**: all programs by default are open source and free of charge.
-Please see list below to view full list of them with links.
+- **Fully open source**: all programs by default are open source and free of charge, please see [list below](https://github.com/efettf/dotfiles/tree/main#-programs-included) to view full list of them with links.

 ### 🎸 Programs included
 <!-- Programs in the dependency list, don't list technical stuff,